On this page:

 What has happened to the requirements under the current Records and Disclosure Standards?

-The Records Standard and Disclosure Standard requirements have been moved into the Rules.
-This consolidates reporting and disclosure requirements.
+The requirements from the Records Standard and Disclosure Standard are now included in the Aged Care Rules.
+This brings together similar reporting and disclosure processes.

 What do the new Financial and Prudential Standards do?